dennisreimann/d11n.net/articles/659474-bitcoin-history-advent-calendar.md

     Because in that scenario it seems a little weird to relate the price to another currency;
     Especially with the current situation where exuberant money printing is debasing every other currency, this feels like measuring with a rubber band.

-    If one reads the "monetary wealth" as an example of "purchasing power", I think he was right onto it:
+    If one reads *monetary wealth* as an example of *purchasing power*, I think he was right onto it:
     It makes you realize, that bitcoin would be [Everything there is, divided by 21 million](https://www.youtube.com/watch?v=2pDlaOGA2ac).

 </div>